Man sues State after multiple arrests for maintenance $$

 A Tobago man is suing the State after he claimed he was wrongfully arrested and detained multiple times for allegedly being in arrears of maintenance payments.

-The Bagatelle father of one said the arrests took place after his son turned 18 years old and after all payments were deducted directly from his Tobago Regional Health Authority (TRHA) salary.
-Curtis Carrington said he was also arrested once at his place of employment causing significant embarrassment and trauma,
+The Bagatelle father of one said the arrests took place after his son turned 18 and after all payments were deducted directly from his Tobago Regional Health Authority (TRHA) salary.
+Curtis Carrington said he was also arrested once at his place of employment, causing significant embarrassment and trauma,

 Attorney Sarah Lawrence of Martin George and Company filed the claim on December 23 on behalf of Carrington.

-In the letter, it was pointed out that Carrington was arrested three times by police on alleged outstanding maintenance payments.
+The letter pointed out that Carrington was arrested three times for alleged outstanding maintenance payments.

 As a result, the payments were scheduled to end in March 2017.

-According to the letter, Carrington was first arrested on November 6, 2017, for non-payment of maintenance in the sum of $2,500 “for the period ending July 31, 2017.”
-Carrington’s attorney said he was arrested in the street in the view of dozens of people causing trauma and embarrassment to her client.
+According to the letter, Carrington was first arrested on November 6, 2017, for non-payment of maintenance of $2,500 “for the period ending July 31, 2017.”
+Carrington’s attorney said he was arrested in the street in the view of dozens of people, causing trauma and embarrassment to her client.

 “He was not allowed to leave until his family members came up with the purported outstanding payment of $2,500.”

-After the second arrest, Carrington said he went to the Family Court to clear up any misunderstanding.
+After the second arrest, Carrington said he went to the Family Court to clear up the misunderstanding.

 “The Family Court seemingly acknowledged this issue and on December 1, 2017, the claimant received a reimbursement of $2,400 as a refund on the warrant for which he was arrested for outstanding maintenance for the period June 23, 2017 to August 17, 2017.”

-However, Carrington was again arrested in March 2020 on a warrant for $1,500 in arrears and his family forced to pay for him to be released.
+However, Carrington was again arrested in March 2020 on a warrant for being $1,500 in arrears and his family had to pay for him to be released.
 Carrington said he was fed up of the alleged harassment by the police.

 Carrington’s attorney had receipts for the maintenance arrears paid for her client’s release.